swshon/arabic-dialect-identification/README.md

     To be updated...

-# Performance measure
-Primary performance measure is accuracy (%) and alternative measure will be average EER for each dialects.

-You can check the performance on the dev set as below (need result_dev file)

-    python scripts/measure_performance_dev.py

 # How to use data
 Each data folder consisted of "segments", "utt2lang", "wav.scp" files.
 These file format is exactly same as Kaldi data preparation.